davyrogers/day-trader/QUICKSTART.md

 1. ✅ Display a banner
 2. 🔄 Fetch RSS feeds from 8 sources (with progress bar)
-3. 🤖 Run 4 AI analyses (with progress bar)
+3. 🤖 Run multiple AI analyses with diverse models and temperatures (with progress bar)
+4. � Synthesize all agent analyses into final recommendation
-4. 💬 Send results to Discord (or print to console if no webhook)
+5. �💬 Send results to Discord (or print to console if no webhook)
-5. ✅ Display a summary
+6. ✅ Display a summary

 ## Expected Output